CI-Dominik/pp1-geocaching/README.md

 ## Site-wide

 ### Navigation menu
 * The navigation menu was designed to attract the users to the adventures page.
-They should get there as soon as possible to experience the main area of the homepage.
-In that area, I show photos of two sample adventures and of geocaches I found along the way.
-There is also an indicator on which page the user is currently.
+They should get there as soon as possible to experience the main area of the homepage in which I show photos of two sample adventures and of geocaches I found along the way.
+There is also an indicator on which page the user is currently at.
 The selected item is underlined.
-In mobile view (width < 768px / 48rem), the menu becomes a burger menu that is collapsible to reveal the hyperlinks.
+In mobile view (width < 48rem), the navigation becomes a burger menu that is collapsible to reveal the hyperlinks.
 It was created using a self written JavaScript file.

 ![Screenshot of the page's navigation menu](docs/navigation-menu.jpg)<br>
 ![Screenshot of the page's navigation menu in mobile view](docs/navigation-menu-mobile.jpg)